adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

-Out of all the silly things that go on in relation to Frontend development CSS preprocessors are not too bad.
-But that won't stop me explaining all the disadvantages to CSS preprocessors.
+Out of all the silly things that go on in relation to Frontend development, CSS preprocessors are not too bad relatively speaking.
+But that won't stop me explaining all the disadvantages.
 If you're lucky you might even get some tips as to how to survive, or should I say thrive without a CSS preprocessor.
+So let's discuss the disadvantages below.

 ## Extra tooling is need